 - Write to big and small businesses.

-- Attend hearings about environmental issues like litter control, pollution.
+- Attend hearings about environmental issues like litter control, pollution, and wildlife conservation.

 By spreading awareness, you are saving wildlife everywhere.